 Argentina is the second largest economy in South America behind Brazil and these two countries are the only countries in the area to enter the G-20.
 Argentina is among the largest soy producers in the world, behind the United States of America and Brazil, with 48 million tons in the year 2011, and is the fourth largest petroleum producer behind Brazil, Venezuela and Colombia.

-It must be also highlighted that Argentina is the main software developer in the region and is the second largest producer of auto parts and elements in South America
+It must be also highlighted that Argentina is the main software developer in the region and is the second-largest producer of auto parts and elements in South America

-Moreover, the inclusion of Argentina in Mercosur and its ties with Spain makes Argentina be a natural destination for the Spanish exports using the ocean freight transportation to Argentina .
+Moreover, the inclusion of Argentina in Mercosur and its ties with Spain makes Argentina be a natural destination for the Spanish exports using the ocean freight to Argentina .
 In fact, the European Union is one of Argentina´s main trading partners and represents 18% of the Argentinian imports.

-If you want to get the most out of your container shipping to Buenos Aires, we suggest choosing correctly between a Full Container Load (FCL) or a Less than a Container Load (LCL) - Groupage
+If you want to get the most out of your container shipping to Buenos Aires, we suggest taking a closer look at the two options available to you: FCL and a Less than a Container Load (LCL).

 The Port of Zarate wants to become a multimodal and logistic hub servicing the Argentinian foreign trade, because of its excellent location in the center of the industrial area of the country and its good connection by road, rail and river, which is a strategic advantage.